terminalpilot/terminalpilot.github.io/_posts/2021-01-20-PickleRick.md

 \
 ![active](/images/6screen.png "active")\
 \
-next, I entered in the username and password I had noted.\
+next, I entered the username and password I had noted.\
 \
 It worked! **I\'m in**.\
 \